The Private Equity Review: Argentina

 If the SPV is set up outside Argentina and subsequently acquires shares of an Argentine company, the SPV itself should have previously obtained those registrations.

-For many years, registering a foreign entity in the city of Buenos Aires entailed a lengthy process because the IGJ requested foreign entities to provide evidence that their main corporate activities were conducted outside Argentina.
-The former administration relaxed these requirements and the documentation to be filed by foreign companies is now very straightforward.
-The new administration has announced tighter control on legal foreign entities with focus on offshore companies.
+Registering a foreign entity in the city of Buenos Aires may take some time because the IGJ requires foreign entities, among others, to provide evidence that their main corporate activities are conducted outside Argentina.
+While the former administration relaxed these requirements for a while, the new administration has reinstated prior regulations on this regard.

 Argentine law does not generally restrict the acquisition of equity interests in Argentine companies by non-Argentine residents.